It’s time to redesign travel for the age of COVID-19

 It’s worth noting that the CDC is warning against taking long plane trips and cruises alike.
 Planes, though, do a better job at actually filtering the air itself, because they use HEPA filters, which can catch 99% or more of viruses that are .3 microns or larger.
 On top of that, airlines want to do more to scrub the air clean: United told Fast Company that it will begin using an electrostatic fogger, which pumps vaporized disinfectant into the air between flights in major hubs, to further clean the air.

-Ships and buildings, however, generally use lower grade filters, which are less taxing on HVAC systems, but also only catch somewhere between 20% to 40% of viruses passing through.
+Ships and buildings, however, generally use lower-grade filters, which are less taxing on HVAC systems, but also only catch somewhere between 20% to 40% of viruses passing through.

-“That’s why when Diamond Princess was under quarantine, I feel they did a terrible job,” says Chen of the disaster that infected 700 people and killed eight.
+“That’s why when Diamond Princess was under quarantine, I feel they did a terrible job,” says Chen of the disaster that infected 700 people and killed 8.
 “They didn’t let people get off.”
 Carnival failed to disinfect the ship upon learning there was a carrier of coronavirus on board.
 Then, as the ship docked for two weeks in Yokohama, Japan, most people were confined to their own quarters rather than allowed to go to land in a larger quarantine.
 Those infected with coronavirus were expelling the virus into the ship’s shared air, which could be sucked right out their door and, in a matter of minutes, into someone else’s room.

 When Chen spoke to Carnival Corporation, the owner of Diamond Princess yesterday, he gave the company one piece of advice, he says: Upgrade all of your ships to use HEPA filters, much as he suggested in a 2016 paper on the topic.
 Yes, he admits, this would require some retrofitting to their HVAC systems to push air through thicker filters with more force, but based upon the centralized location of HVAC systems on ships, he thinks it’s entirely possible, even, in his words, “easy” for them to do.